Olin-Rice Science Center, 131

-Jim Doyle started teaching at Macalester College in 1992.
-He received his Ph.D in Physics from JILA at the University of Colorado at Boulder in 1989 and was a post-doc in Materials Science at the University of Illinois Urbana-Champaign from 1989-1992.
-He enjoys teaching across the entire physics curriculum and has taught every required course in the major at least once.
-Specialty courses include Science of Renewable Energy (Physics 130/Environmental Studies 130), Laboratory Instrumentation (Physics 348) and Digital Electronics (Physics 340/Computer Science 340).
-Recent topics courses include Biophysics and Biomechanics.
-In his research he specializes in materials science and plasma physics, and has recently started a new project on grid energy storage (see research page).
+James (Jim) Doyle started teaching at Macalester College in 1992.
+He received his Ph.D in Physics from JILA at the University of Colorado at Boulder in 1989 and was a post-doc in Materials Science at the University of Illinois, Urbana-Champaign from 1989-1992.
+He enjoys teaching across the entire physics curriculum and has taught every required course in the major.
+Specialty courses include Science of Renewable Energy (Physics 130/Environmental Studies 130), Renewable Energy Systems (Physics 340/ Environmental Studies 340), Digital Electronics (Physics 340/Computer Science 340), and Biophysics (Physics 394) (see Curriculum Vitae for complete list) In his research he specializes in materials science, plasma chemistry, and physics, and has recently started a new project on grid energy storage (see personal website).